kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 scores = model.evaluate(X, Y)
 ```

-## Choices to be made when adding layers
+## Choices to be made when adding layers (models)
-There are many choices to be made when adding layers.
-These will be discussed in the section on the different types of layers as they depend on the type of layer added.
+1. There are many choices to be made when adding layers, starting with the type of layer to add.
+You can find out more about the existing layers [here](https://keras.io/layers/about-keras-layers/).
+The layers we will be interested in are as follows:

+* **Dense** layer - a dense layer is a fully connected neural network layer
+* **Conv1D** layer - a 1 dimensional convolutional layer
+* **Conv2D** layer - a 2 dimensional convolutional layer
+* **MaxPooling1D** layer - a 1 dimensional pooling layer
+* **MaxPooling2D** layer - a 2 dimensional pooling layer
+* **Dropout** layer - Dropout consists of randomly setting a fraction rate of input units to 0 at each update during training time, which helps prevent overfitting.

+2. The **activation function**.

 ## Choices to be made when compiling
 The compiling step prepares the model to be run by the backend.
 For this step we need to select a few options.